cooolbabu/SkillsInvest_1/README.md

 # First product

-ML Engineer certification.
+<p>ML Engineer certification.
 Education cost = Cost of Curriculum + Microsoft Azure Subscription cost.
 Understand the cost and budget appropriately.
 Develop Financial discipline as part of your education journey.
 For most people, education cost is subsidized or free.
-It will help those companies allocate sufficient resources.
+It will help those companies allocate sufficient resources.</p>
+<p>On the hand, independent consultants or people looking for a career change or people looking to build new skills, understanding education cost is required.
+It will help them complete their journey successfully</p>

 # Future products